HaeffnerLab/integrated_photonics_bem/README.md

 - [Savio Basics](#id-8)

 ## Installation <div id='id-1'/>

+Your bem.fastlap and bem.pytriangle C/Cython extensions must be compiled.
+On Windows that means you need MSVC + SDK (and better not run this inside MSYS2).

+Install Build Tools for Visual Studio 2022 → select the “Desktop development with C++” workload.
+Make sure the MSVC v143, Windows 10/11 SDK, and CMake components are checked.

 To install BEM on your computer, clone the [bem](https://github.com/HaeffnerLab/bem) directory and create a new conda environment.

 ```